biojava/biojava.github.io/_wikis/BioJava:PhyloSOC07_doc.md

 **getTreeAsJGraphT (Weighted Tree)**

 This is a weighted tree version of getTreeAsJGraphT method.
-WeightedGraph is used here as in the addTree method for weighted tree.
+WeightedGraph is used''' here as in the addTree method for weighted tree.

 `    `<Sample Code>
 `                   `